Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 |NGC 5689||Barred edge-on spiral galaxy||+11.9||85m|

 Meteor showers are particles of dust hitting the Earth's atmosphere.
 All the meteors in a shower are travelling in the same direction in space, so they appear to spread out from a single point in the sky known as the radiant.
 The meteor shower is normally named after the constellation which contains the radiant.
 If there's more than one meteor shower per constellation, then each shower is named after the closest star.
 The January Quadrantid meteor shower is an exception; although its radiant is in Boötes, it is named after the now defunct constellation, the Quadrant.
 It hails from a piece of a comet which disintegrated over half a millennium ago, in 14908.
 The remainder of the comet is now a near-Earth asteroid called 2003 EH1.

 The Earth passes through the debris field at such an angle that the shower is extremely short (just a few hours).
 But it is a good show if you catch one; the ZHR (Zenithal Hourly Rate) is over 100 per hour.

 Extrasolar Planets in Boötes

 Several extrasolar planetary systems have been found in the constellation Boötes; the first was discovered in 1997.
-One star system has two planets.

 The nomenclature that has been decided upon for planets is to use a lower-case letter after the parent star catalogue number (or name) eg, 'Tau Boötis A b'.
 This stays with the planet regardless of whether further discoveries are subsequently made within the same solar system, and despite the position of the new planet relative to the star.
 Therefore, the first-discovered planet of HD 128311 is HD 128311 b, and HD 128311 c was detected later.